 - Social language use (pragmatics): Children who are autistic, have ADHD or and otherwise neurodiverse have social language that is different to the neurotypical population.
 It is important to support their understanding of how neurotypical people interact socially so they can navigate social situations with them.
 It is NOT our job to try to 'change' the social behaviour of people.
 It is our job to support and ensure their environment is accomodating of their difficulties.
 Having a speech pathologist who uses neurodiversity- affirming techniques is important for the communication and mental health of these children.

 - Literacy: If your child has difficulty reading or spelling, a speech pathologist can help.
 A specialist literacy program will go back to the basics; teaching letter-sound awareness using a multisensory approach, teaching blending (for reading) and segmenting (for spelling), focus on spelling rules and teach consonant and vowel digraphs as appropriate to their level of schooling.

 - Voice: People with voice disorders may have an excessively loud or excessively soft voice, may speak in a monotone pitch, may have a hoarse, rough, breathy, harsh or gravelly sounding voice.
 They may have an irregular speech rhythm (such as staccato speech) or poor intonation (little or no use of inflections in tone to 'colour' speech).

 - Resonance: People with resonance disorders may have speech that sounds overly nasal, or as though their nose is blocked all the time.
 A speech pathology assessment can determine whether therapy is indicated, or if there is a need to refer on to an ENT (or both).

-Children with poor attention and listening skills, memory problems and/ or poor behaviour may also have an underlying speech or language disorder.
+Children with difficulties with attention and listening skills, memory problems and/ or behaviour difficulties may also have an underlying speech or language disorder.